JIMOHMA/Manager-Client-messaging-system/FINAL/README.md

   * AppManager.py
   * ClientApp.py

-      **Note:** *Only one Client App was created.
-However, multiple client program could be run at the same time, thus creating a single application for the client was optimum for this system*
+      **Note:** *Only one **Client App** program was created.
+This implies that multiple client appliction could be run at the same time, thus creating a single aplication for the client was optimum for this messaging system.*

   This solution is Terminal-based and the following steps can be followed for execution.